research-software-collaborations/research-software-collaborations.github.io/pages/docs/reimbursement.md

 ### Forms for reimbursement

-  **Please ignore this section for now.
-It will be discussed on the last day of the school itself.**

 There are two relevant forms for travel reimbursement:

   * [Guest Reimbursement Request](https://finance.princeton.edu/form-library/reimbursement/guest-reimbursement-reque/guest_reimbursement_request.pdf) - Everyone requesting travel reimbursement must fill out this form